<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=431778&amp;fmt=gif">

 In our ongoing quest to bring you the brightest and most innovative minds in real estate and buildings, we were fortunate to have Miguel McKelvey join us at RetailSpaces Napa.

 Miguel is the co-founder and Chief Creative Officer of WeWork, a company that provides collaborative workspaces and services to entrepreneurs and small businesses.
-WeWork is one of the most valuable startups in the world, most recent valuation at $10 billion.
+WeWork is one of the most valuable startups in the world, with a most recent valuation of $10 billion.

 What’s most unique about the company is its culture.
 WeWork refers to the people who rent space from them as “members”.
 This is deliberate.
-They didn’t want people to have the tenant-landlord relationship in mind when coming into their space.
-This helps to foster a sense of responsibility toward other members that is sometimes missing in a conventional, shared rental space.
+They didn’t want people to think of the tenant-landlord relationship when entering their space.
+This helps foster a sense of responsibility toward other members, which is sometimes missing in a conventional, shared rental space.

 Our company, influence group, started in a WeWork space.
-We were immediately sold by the forward thinking design and culture.
+We were immediately sold by the forward-thinking design and culture.
 Miguel learned about the power of culture and brand when he worked for American Apparel.
-Customers related with the branding, that the clothes were made in America, and that the employees were treated well.
+Customers related to the branding, that the clothes were made in America, and that the employees were treated well.
 So they were willing to pay $16 for shirts that cost less than a dollar to produce.

-Miguel shared that his experience in retail prepared him for the rapid growth at WeWork.
+Miguel shared that his experience in retail prepared him for WeWork's rapid growth.
 The costs associated with the store rollouts that Miguel managed at American Apparel taught him to go all the way back to the source: understand where materials are coming from, why they cost as much as they do, and what can be done to lower these costs.
 These are all important things when you’re buying mass quantities of anything, whether it’s wood flooring or cotton.

 img-3